 - Best bottle: Chateau Lafite 1961

 - Best plate: Dover Sole

 The best for those who appreciate heritage: 67 Pall Mall

-This striking club used to be Hambros Bank, and the building still has the original bank vaults in their cellars — including the Chatworth invincible safe.
-That’s just part of the quirky money decor — which also includes notes from other banks pinned on that the wall.
+This striking club used to be Hambros Bank, and the building still has the original bank vaults in its cellars — including the Chatworth invincible safe.
+That’s just part of the quirky money decor — which also includes notes from other banks pinned on the the wall.

 - Best bottle: 1995 tant pis!